siran/a_new_vision_on_money/_posts/2024-09-06-lesson-4--money-at-the-service-of-the-body-and-the-body-at-the-service-of-money.md

 ---
-title: "Lesson 4: Money at the service of the body and the body at the service of money"
+title: "Lesson 4: Money at the service of the body, and the body at the service of money"
 date: 2024-09-06 07:03:45
 tags:
   - money